 BY HAND – Take a portion of dough (it will depend on how big you want your sopes).
 Roll it into a ball and, with your hands slightly moistened with water, first flatten it to make a patty.

 Pass the dough from one hand to the other quickly while slapping it to flatten it until you’ll have a disc about 9cm (3.5 inch) and 0,60cm (1/4 inch) thick.
+Check the video below.

 WITH A TORTILLA PRESS – Cut 2 squares from a plastic bag of about 15 cm (6 inch) each.
 Place one square of plastic on the tortilla press, then place on top one of the dough balls and cover with the other piece of plastic.
 Close the tortillera and press down gently until you form a small size thick tortilla.

-Important: If you want your sopes to have the same size you should use a kitchen scale to weight the masa portions.
+TIP: If you want your sopes to have the same size you should use a kitchen scale to weight the masa portions.

 How to cook them